 Cisco CCNA1 (Introduction to Networks v7)

-• Configure a small network with security best practices.
+• Configure and troubleshoot connectivity a small network using security best practices.

 - Part Time

 - 14 weeks

 Academic Entry requirements

 Once you have completed all courses in the curriculum you will be fully prepared for the professional exam 200-301 (taken separately at a testing facility).

 Please note that this is a short evening course which is self-funded and needs to be paid on the enrolment date after you have applied for the course.